DynamoDS/PackageManagerClient/README.md

 # Dynamo Package Manager Client

 This repo is the package manager client for the Dynamo Package Manager.
-You can find the source code for the Dynamo Package Manager [here](https://github.com/pboyer/GReg/).
 Package Manager Client is designed to cover all of the capabilities of the Dynamo Package Manager.

 #### The Package Manager Client can do the following for you: